Nora Reikosky

 Welcome!

-Using empirical political theory, American Political Development, American Political Economy, and philosophical inquiry, my work explores the impact and stakes of private actors in public institutions.
-My focus in on the privatization of public education in particular, where privatization intersects with efforts to educate students for career readiness and work.
+Using approaches from political theory, American Political Development, American Political Economy, and critical discourse analysis, my work explores the impact and stakes of private actors in public institutions.
+My focus is on the privatization of public education in particular, where a coalition of state and private actors collaborate to implement a schooling for work agenda, one that downstreams the training of future employees to K-12 schools.

 In my research I ask: